tough-solutions/tough.zone-docs/docs/general/README.md

 ### Domain provided by client

 * desired FQDN
-* client IT contacts who are able to manage DNS records for the desired FQDN (for technical details refer to [this page](/technical/CustomDomain.md)).
+* client IT contacts who are able to manage DNS records for the desired FQDN (for technical details and process refer to [this page](/technical/CustomDomain.md)).

 ## URLs